joelhawksley/identity/components/slides.md

 ^ So to recap,

-^ Rails views are difficult to test, putting our views in a bit of blind spot.
+^ Rails views are difficult to test

+# [fit] Code <br> Coverage

+^ Impossible to audit with code coverage tools, preventing us from knowing how thorough our tests are.

 ---

-# [fit] Queries in views
+# [fit] Data Flow

-^ Make it easy to accidentally run queries in our views
+^ Make it difficult to reason about data flow

 ---

 # [fit] Code <br> Coverage

-^ Can’t be measured with code coverage tooling,
+^ Can’t be audited with code coverage tools

 ---